AnuroopGKRishna/ansible/README.md

-Ansible with Aws as Infastrurcture
+Ansible With AWS As Infastrurcture
 ------
 The goal of  the project is to build our entire Infastrurcture from scratch, save for a few manually created resources at the outset.It uses anslible role and playbook whcih runs the deployment lifecycle.